ZeeshanMukhtar1/SecureNotesPro-MERN/README.md

 ## Frontend Dependencies

-The frontend of Secured Notes Pro relies on the following packages:
+The frontend of Secure Notes Pro relies on the following packages:

 - `react`: A JavaScript library for building user interfaces.
 - `react-bootstrap`: Bootstrap components built with React.